vsrinivas/fuchsia/docs/memory.md

 ```

 **PSS** (proportional shared state) is a number of bytes that estimates how much
-in-process mapped physical memory the process is consuming.
-Its value is
+in-process mapped physical memory the process consumes.
+Its value is `PRIVATE +
-`PRIVATE + (SHARED / sharing-ratio)`, where `sharing-ratio` is based on the
+(SHARED / sharing-ratio)`, where `sharing-ratio` is based on the number of
-number of processes that share each of the pages in this process.
+processes that share each of the pages in this process.

 The intent is that, e.g., if four processes share a single page, 1/4 of the
 bytes of that page is included in each of the four process's `PSS`.
-If another
+If two
-page is shared between two processes, then each gets 1/2 of that page's bytes.
+processes share a different page, then each gets 1/2 of that page's bytes.

 **PRIVATE** is the number of bytes that are mapped only by this process.
 I.e.,
-none of this memory is mapped into another process.
-Note that this does not
+no other process maps this memory.
+Note that this does not account for private
-account for private VMOs that are not mapped.
+VMOs that are not mapped.

 **SHARED** is the number of bytes that are mapped by this process and at least
 one other process.
 Note that this does not account for shared VMOs that are not